dgyuri92/oauth_app/README.md

 * Drop all access tokens (and delete session cookie): https://oauthapp:8080/logout

 Status
 =======
 Experimental, beta, development, etc. :)

+Notes:
+ * Only 3-legged workflow is supported
+ * Tested only with authorization code grant type
+ * OAuth 1.0 is not supported

 External docs
 =============